Search

 <script src="/assets/js/search.js"></script>

-After you start the site locally and Pagefind finishes indexing (for example by running npm run start from your terminal), the search UI should be fully functional.
+After you start the site locally and Pagefind finishes indexing (for example by running npm run build from your terminal), the search UI should be fully functional.

 You can always customize how the search results look by applying your own styles.